Board evaluation

 As required by the CG Code, the Board conducts at least once a year, with the preliminary contribution of the Nomination and Corporate Governance Committee, an assessment of the size, composition and functioning of the Board itself and the Board Committees.
 For each year of the three-year period 2022-24, the Board decided to carry out this exercise with the support of an external consulting firm of international standing, identified at the beginning of the three-year period, in order to ensure uniformity in the structure of the process, continuity and consistency for the activities carried out throughout the entire board term.

-• the structure and composition of the Board and the individual Committees are well balanced;
+- the structure and composition of the Board and its Committees;